oduerr/dl_tutorial/tensorflow/README.md

-## Collection of examples for learning TensorFlow
+# Collection of examples for learning TensorFlow

-## Using TensorFlow for computation
+## Introduction to TensorFlow
 The following notebooks are also convered in the [introductory presentation](https://home.zhaw.ch/~dueo/bbs/files/TF_Introduction.pdf)
 * [linear_regression/01_LineFit.ipynb](linear_regression/01_LineFit.ipynb) A simple line fit
 * [simple_ops/Mandelbrot.ipynb](simple_ops/Mandelbrot.ipynb) Drawing the Madelbrot set using TensorFlow
 * [Control_Flow/Mandelbrot.ipynb](Control_Flow/Mandelbrot.ipynb) Explains tensorflow loops and applies them to draw the Madelbrot set

-## Using TensorFlow for Deep Learning
+## Advances Topics
 The following notebooks deal with more deep learning relate aspects of TF and are partly convered in the [presentation TODO](https://home.zhaw.ch/~dueo/bbs/files/TF_Introduction.pdf)

 ### Building networks, accessing them